 Advantages of simplified costs

-Where simplified costs are used, the costs are calculated according to a predefined method based on outputs, results or some other costs.
+Where simplified costs are used, the eligible costs are calculated according to a predefined method based on outputs, results or some other costs.
 The tracing of every euro of co-financed expenditure to individual supporting documents is no longer required: this is the key point of simplified costs as it significantly alleviates the administrative burden.
 Using simplified costs means also that the human resources and administrative effort involved in management of the ESI Funds can be focused more on the achievement of policy objectives instead of being concentrated on collecting and verifying financial documents.
 It will also facilitate access of small beneficiaries to the ESI Funds thanks to the simplification of the management process.

 Simplified costs also contribute to more correct use of the Funds (lower error rate).
 For many years the European Court of Auditors has repeatedly recommended to the Commission to encourage and extend the use of simplified costs, especially as regards the ESF.
 In the 2012 DAS report the Court calculated that 26 % of the ESF transactions were based on simplified costs and no irregularity was detected.